SamuelWiqvist/PENs-and-ABC/README.md

 # Code for the paper *Partially Exchangeable Networks and Architectures for Learning Summary Statistics in Approximate Bayesian Computation*

-This repository contains all the code for the pre-print paper *Partially Exchangeable Networks and Architectures for Learning Summary Statistics in Approximate Bayesian Computation*.
+This repository contains all the code for the pre-print paper *Partially Exchangeable Networks and Architectures for Learning Summary Statistics in Approximate Bayesian Computation* by S. Wiqvist, P-A. Mattei, U. Picchini and J. Frellsen.

 # File structure